Exotic Hadron Spectroscopy 2024

 • 27

-Tetraquark mass relations and structure of all-charm tetraquarks
+Tetraquark mass relations and structure of charm-full tetraquarks

 Speaker: Dr Muhammad Naeem Anwar (Swansea University)